Muneeswarar

+Muneeswarar (also Muneeswaran, Munisvaran and Muniandi, Muniyandi, Muniyappan, Muni Ayya, Ayya amongst others) (Note: The word Muni[y]andi is a combination of two words, "muni" and "andi".
+The word andi can be defined in two ways.
+One referring to slave of God and the other ruling (as in ruler).
+The second explanation could be derived from the word Andavar, which literally means he who rules.
+The reason for this explanation is the word andi being used for other deities in the Hindu pantheon.) is a folk Hindu deity in South India, particularly Tamil Nadu.
+His name is a combination of "muni", sage or saint, and "ishvara", an epithet or title of Shiva.
+He is a rural guardian deity of plantations and estates.
+He is also recognised as a divine attendant to the major South Indian folk goddess Mariamman.

+He is also worshipped by many in the Indian diaspora, in countries such as Malaysia, Singapore, Indonesia, Fiji.

 Depiction

 Muneeswarar is often believed to be an old/middle aged male deity.
 He is often portrayed wearing a large moustache and wielding weapons such as a trident, Indian machete, whip and spear.
 His forehead and body is believed to be smeared with holy ash, an indication of his association with Shiva.

-Muneeswaran is mostly worshipped in the form of statues (granite, metals, clay etc) depicting his physical appearance, or merely in the form of the weapons he is associated with.
+Muneeswaran is mostly worshipped in the form of statues (granite, metals, clay etc.) depicting his physical appearance, or merely in the form of the weapons he is associated with.
 In some cases, he is also worshiped in the form of a rock, brick, lamp or nothing at all.
 He is sometimes accompanied by other minor deities and animals (bulls, horses or dogs), which are believed to be his vehicles.